 Working in the U.S.

 International students have a few options that allow them to continue working in their positions after graduation.
-The most common temporary worker visa is the H1-B visa, and some students may be able to work for up to a year on their student visa following their graduation.
 More information on options following graduation can be found on the OGS website.
 Please be aware that non-U.S. citizens cannot obtain careers as U.S. Federal Government employees or work in positions that require a U.S. Federal Government security clearance.

 Because of visa restrictions and job availability, many of our international students pursue positions abroad.
 Due to their international experience and, in many cases, advanced language fluency, our international students often have an advantage over U.S. students when it comes to security-related positions outside the U.S. government.